Californios: Horses in Californio culture

+Indigenous Californian workforce

 For these very few rancho owners and their families, this was the Californio's Golden Age, although for all the others much different.
-Much of the agriculture, vineyards and orchards established by the Missions were allowed to deteriorate as the rapidly declining mission Native American population went from over 80,000 in 1800 to only a few thousand by 1846.
+Much of the agriculture, vineyards and orchards established by the Missions were allowed to deteriorate as the rapidly declining mission Indigenous Californian population went from over 80,000 in 1800 to only a few thousand by 1846.
 Fewer Native Americans meant less food was required and the Franciscan Friars and soldiers supporting the missions disappeared after 1834 when the missions were abolished (secularized).
 After the Friars and soldiers disappeared, many of the Native Americans deserted the missions and returned to their tribes or found work elsewhere.
 The new ranchos often gave work to some of the former mission Native Americans.
 The "Savage tribes" worked for room, board and clothing (and no pay).
 The former mission Indians performed the majority of the work herding cattle, planting and harvesting the ranchos' crops.
 The slowly increasing ranchos and Pueblos at Los Angeles, San Diego, Monterey, Santa Cruz, San Jose and Yerba Buena (now San Francisco) mostly only grew enough food to eat and to trade.
 The exceptions were the cattle and horses growing wild on unfenced range land.
 Originally owned by the missions they were killed for their hides and tallow.